Stuart Brennan: Theatre

-Actor – film
+Film

 Brennan won a BAFTA in 2011 for his performance in Risen.
 He was the youngest-ever recipient of the Award and the first Englishman to ever win the BAFTA Cymru for Best Actor.

-The World Boxing Council also recognised Brennan's portrayal of the boxer Howard Winstone and his commitment to portraying the boxing accurately in the film, by making him an honorary World Champion and Head of the WBC Mauricio Sauliman presented him with an authentic championship belt.
+The World Boxing Council recognised Brennan's portrayal of the boxer Howard Winstone and his commitment to portraying the boxing accurately in the film, by making him an honorary World Champion.
+Head of the WBC Mauricio Sauliman presented Brennan with an authentic championship belt.

-Risen took 5 years to make, due to financing issues and Brennan trained the entire time, so that once filming took place for the fight sequences he could actually spar for real with the other boxers in the film—most of whom were played by world boxing champions, including five-time world champion Érik Morales.
+Risen took five years to make, due to financing issues.
+Brennan trained the entire time, so that once filming took place for the fight sequences he could actually spar with the other boxers in the film—most of whom were played by world boxing champions, including five-time world champion Érik Morales.
 Brennan dropped 28 lb to portray the featherweight boxer Howard Winstone.
-For the Welsh accent, Brennan spent 6 months before filming speaking all the time in a Welsh accent and continued for two years, during the projects hiatus.
-On set and during filming, he stayed in his accent the whole time, whenever filming took place.
+Brennan spent six months before filming speaking all the time in a Welsh accent, and continued for two years, during the project's hiatus.
+On set and during filming, he stayed in his accent.

-In the film The Reverend, Brennan, who portrays the title character, the Reverend, actually became an ordained reverend, after taking an online course.
+In the film The Reverend, Brennan, who portrays the title character, actually became an ordained reverend, after taking an online course.
 He also read the bible and attended church services.

 In 2018, he appeared in the film Tomorrow.
-His 2018 performance as Ebenezer Scrooge was not ranked in an article by The Independent ranking the top 5 performances of this character on film.

 Film festivals

-In 2008 Brennan set up The Newport International Film Festival, to help support and foster filmmaking and exhibition opportunities for filmmakers in Wales.
+In 2008 Brennan set up the Newport International Film Festival, to help support and foster filmmaking and exhibition opportunities for filmmakers in Wales.
 For the first two years he personally covered all of the costs of the event, giving free entry to filmmakers and free admission to the public.

-In 2010 he established The Film Festival Guild and set up two new festivals, including The British Independent Film Festival and the British Horror Film Festival.
+In 2010 he established the Film Festival Guild and set up two new festivals, the British Independent Film Festival and the British Horror Film Festival.

-In 2013, the Universal Film Magazine exposed the fact that Brennan have been giving awards to himself at The Film Festival Guild for years.